-Requirements for admission into the student teaching semester require maintaining a cumulative grade point average of 2.50 and completion of 100 clock hours of pre-student teaching field experience in school settings and 100 hours of multicultural experience.
+Requirements for admission into the student teaching semester require maintaining a cumulative grade point average of 2.50 and completion of 100 clock hours of pre-student teaching field experience in school settings.
+Students will also earn a minimum of 2 professional badges, each of which requires 50 hours of professional development and service.
+All students will be required to earn the diversity badge and one additional badge.
 Students will also successfully perform all pre-student teaching performance benchmarks.